OpenNTI/nti.dataserver/docs/content-anchoring.rst

 Additional context nodes should be generated until 15 characters or 5 context nodes have been collected.
-Putting this, together with the above methods for generating context nodes, turn a range endpoint in to a complete ``NTIContentTextAnchor`` object as follows:
+Putting this, together with the above methods for generating context nodes, turn a range endpoint in to a complete ``TextDomContentPointer`` object as follows:

 ..
 JAM: Again like the above.
 This is not a specification.